Cleveland University-Kansas City logo

 Key Highlights

-• A private institution with a focused student body of 492 students.
+• A private institution with a focused student body of 492, fostering a close-knit academic community.

-• Evolved from a chiropractic college to a comprehensive health science and health promotion university.
+• Evolved from a specialized chiropractic college to a comprehensive university, expanding its offerings in health science and health promotion.

 Timeline